wjdavis90/Omics_lab_server/tutorials/2021_Bio_Info_Bootcamp/Unix_in_a_nutshell/create_manipulate_files.md

 head example.txt
 ```

 We are going to move on to some more complicated means of manipulating files.
 Thus, you will need to download the [example_data.txt](https://github.com/wjdavis90/Omics_lab_server/blob/main/tutorials/2021_Bio_Info_Bootcamp/Unix_in_a_nutshell/example_data.txt) file.
-(As a sidenote, this example dataset is *not* [tidy](https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html).)
+It wil be better to download it from the Google Drive folder rather than from GitHub.(As a sidenote, this example dataset is *not* [tidy](https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html).)
 First, let's take a look at the file.
 For this file we could simply use cat and see the whole file at once.
 For large files, that usually is not practical.
 So, we will use head to determine what columns we are working with.
 ```bash
 head -n 1 example_data.txt
 ```